Exclusive: Inside Uber’s billion-dollar bet to deliver food, people, and everything else

 As Daniel Danker, who heads up the Eats and Delivery product teams, explained to me, the company’s services now focus on two basic scenarios—one where Uber helps you go somewhere (via an Uber driver’s car, a scooter, or a bike), and another where you get something (such as a meal from a local restaurant).

 On the “go” side, Uber plans to offer the service of a driver and car for increments of time, instead of single trips.
 But most of the new services focus on “get” scenarios that leverage the Uber Eats model and where Uber drivers act as couriers.
 For example, you can order up an Uber courier to pick up something and deliver it to a friend across town using the Connect service.
 Uber plans to increasingly deliver things to you from local businesses, such as pharmacy products, home goods, or flowers, via its Direct service.
-And you’ll see Uber competing with Amazon and Instacart in grocery delivery, where Uber contractors pick out and deliver your groceries.
+And you’ll see Uber competing with Amazon and Instacart in grocery delivery.

 Dara Khosrowshahi